 Listen to this post with Alexa!

 Cedar Park is a major suburb of Austin, located just 16 miles north of downtown Austin.
-Home to almost 80,000 residents, Cedar Park is a bustling suburb that is great for families to settle down without the expensive home price of Austin or the busy traffic.
+Home to almost 80,000 residents, Cedar Park is a bustling suburb that is great for families to settle down without the house prices, traffic, and other cons of living directly in the city.

-Here’s everything you need to know about life in Mueller.
+And now, here’s everything you need to know about life in Cedar Park.